 Appalachian forest botanicals – American ginseng, goldenseal, black and blue cohosh and others – are perennial medicinal herbs that grow in some of the most biodiverse forests in the world.
 These plants have been traded as commodities for centuries, providing an income when times are tight.
 As a result of overharvesting and habitat loss, however, wild populations of forest botanicals are declining and some are now considered at-risk.

-Forest Botanicals Week celebrates these medicinal plants growing in the Appalachian woodlands and the people and communities who depend upon them.
-We want to spark your curiosity about the issues and inspire you to join the cause.
-And we hope our advocacy motivates you to reflect more deeply on the ways our choices impact the world and how you can help make a difference.
+Forest Botanicals Week celebrated these medicinal plants growing in the Appalachian woodlands and the people and communities who depend upon them.
+We hoped to spark curiosity about the issues and inspire people to join the cause.
+And we hope our advocacy motivated viewers to reflect more deeply on the ways our choices impact the world and how you can help make a difference.

 When we buy an herbal product, we want it to work.
 We want to know that the claims on the bottle are true, that the plants were identified correctly by harvesters and that no others were mixed in.
 We want to make sure those plants were handled properly, that they were harvested at the right time and dried and stored in the correct way.
 Many of us also want to know that the plants were harvested sustainably to ensure their regeneration.
 We care that the collectors, those hauling heavy sacks up steep mountain slopes, are paid a fair wage.

 In an uncertified supply chain, when raw material is bought on the open market without being able to trace it to the source, it can be impossible to know if any of these conditions have been met.
 Though companies may claim their products are high quality and sustainably and ethically sourced, it can be hard to verify that that is true.